kate-lab/How-Green-Is-Your-Plate/README.md

 I feel the key wins for me during this project were:

-- learning how to work in a team of people with different areas of strength.
+- Learning how to work in a team of people with different areas of strength.
-- pulling together a project management strategy and ensuring we reached a really slick looking MVP.
+- Pulling together a project management strategy and ensuring we reached a really slick looking MVP.
-- creating a product which I feel has a real tangible use in the real world and is something really mission driven.
+- Creating a product which I feel has a real tangible use in the real world and is something really mission driven.

 ## Project Challenges and Key Learnings